-Section 1 of the proposed bill includes a new Class I felony offense.
-Sections 2 and 4 amend definitions that would expand the scope of an existing Class 1 misdemeanor (on first offense) and a Class I felony (on subsequent offenses).
+This bill increases the scope of a Class I felony offense.
 Based on the most recent population projections and estimated bed capacity, the Prisons division will have surplus prison beds available for the five-year fiscal note horizon and beyond.
 Therefore, no additional prison beds will be required from the changes in this bill.
 SPAC provides a threshold analysis when it is not known how many offenders might be convicted and sentenced as a result of the proposed change.
 For each offense class, the threshold estimate is the number of convictions that result in the need for one prison bed in the first year.
-SPAC expects no impact on the prison population from the expanded Class 1 misdemeanor because all misdemeanor offenders who receive active sentences will serve them in the local jail.